- What alumni say

 Grow your capacity to influence others and create positive change

-The CSL Fellowship program is based on rigorous academic research and business best practice.
+The CSL Future Makers Fellowship program, formerly known as The Fellowship Program, is based on rigorous academic research and business best practice.
 The program features industry leading curriculum and employs innovative and experiential pedagogy.

 Enviable networking opportunities